Rental assistance in San Diego California.

 St. Vincent de Paul Village, Fr.
 Joe's Village, San Diego - Dial 619.233.8500.
 No matter your race, religion, or background, St. Vincent DePaul may be able to provide assistance.
 Many local churches and parishes are part of this charity organization, and a number of financial assistance and counseling programs are offered.
 Some money for paying rent and other housing expenses is often distributed to the low income, unemployed and needy in the San Diego California area.

 Salvation Army - San Diego.
-If you are in danger of losing your home or are facing eviction, the San Diego Salvation Army may have limited funds for helping with back rent.
+Residents that are in danger of losing their home or that are facing eviction, the San Diego Salvation Army may have limited funds for helping with back rent.
 There are multiple sites.
-Call (619) 239-1106
+Call (619) 239-1106.
+Or locations include:

 You can apply for rent payments to be made to your landlord for paying security deposits, rent arrearage, utility and energy bills, moving costs, and basically any type of housing expenses that an individual may have.
 The goals is to keep the family in their home or apartment.

 The San Diego Housing Commission - This government agency focuses on serving the residents of the city of San Diego and the immediate area, so they focus on that region.
 619.231.9400

 San Diego County Housing Authorities – These are great places to call for rent and housing assistance, referrals, and other forms of support.
 Single parents, seniors, and the disabled may be given rent subsidized apartments.
 Both locations may offer referrals, information on low income housing, and rental assistance subsidies.

 City of Encinitas Community Development - Call the Housing Department at (760) 633-2724.
 Staff can go over options, including housing assistance information.

 The local community action agency is the County of San Diego, Health and Human Services Agency, Community Action Partnership (Community Action Partnership of San Diego County).
 For referrals to programs. call them at (800) 227-0997.
 They can provide qualified individuals with money for paying rent, prevention an eviction from their apartment, and even vouchers that can be used to pay for a motel or hotel room for a period of time.